 Further, less experienced investors may benefit from the community feel of the site and the depth of information that is easily accessible.
 There's information about investing and stock selection, available by viewing various motifs, the methodology of selecting stocks for the motifs, and technical details about various stocks (such as their P/E ratios, market capitalization, and dividend yields).

-Generally, investors of all experience levels may choose Motif Investing to have fun with their investments plus try out novel investment ideas and (possibly) generate market-beating returns.
+Generally, investors of all experience levels may choose Motif to have fun with their investments plus try out novel investment ideas and (possibly) generate market-beating returns.